Prayushstha/Inventory-Manager/readme.md

 ### 8. Barcode Scanning

 Point a barcode scanner at any product.
-Stockwise will instantly pull up that product's details, current stock count, and pricing — no manual searching needed.
+Inventory Manager will instantly pull up that product's details, current stock count, and pricing — no manual searching needed.

 ---